git-town/git-town/README.md

 </p>

-Automation of repetitive Git commands, compatible with Git Flow, GitHub Flow, GitLab Flow, and many others!
-Check out
-[this screencast](https://youtu.be/oLaUsUlFfTo) for an introduction.
+Automation of repetitive Git commands, compatible with Git Flow, GitHub Flow, GitLab Flow, trunk-based development, and many others.
+Check out [this screencast](https://youtu.be/oLaUsUlFfTo) for an introduction.

 #### Typical development commands